Wccob Welfare Trust Fund

 How does Wccob Welfare Trust Fund spend its money?

 Wccob Welfare Trust Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Wccob Welfare Trust Fund tax-deductible?